SaraJabbour/Android-PHP-Demo/README.md

 </Directory>
  ```
  - Disable firewalls
+ ### PS
  - Php files should be located in the htdocs directory for XAMPP and www directory for WAMPP
  - The database I used was called demo, table called users containing id, username and password
+ - URL will change based on each computer, in order to check ip address go to command prompt, type ipconfig, enter and check the Wireless LAN adapter Wi-Fi IPv4 address

 ## Main idea
 We will be reading from php files and sending Http Requests